 Please note that our 2014 baseline figures have changed a little since last year, as we have refined and implemented improvements to our research methods.
-Specifically, we slightly understated the size of the manufacturing industry due to these changes in our research methodology.
+We adjust the metrics in our model to try and counter the effect of currency fluctuation in order to get a sense of true consulting growth, with as much noise from external sources filtered out.
+Specifically, we understated the size of the manufacturing industry due to these changes in our research methodology.
+We have also re-classified firms taking into account their current rather than their historic portfolio of services, and this has changed the mix of firm types.
 We are happy to provide subscribers with a restated set of 2014 baseline figures should this be of interest.